toby-allsopp/coroutine_monad/README.md

 `get_return_object` to the return type of the coroutine immediately rather than waiting until the coroutine returns to its caller.

+## Limitations

+Only certain kinds of monads can be made to work with the approach in this repository.
+Because coroutines can only move forwards, only monads that invoke their continuations *at most once* can be supported.

+Monads that are like Maybe and Either are supported fully.
+These monads' `bind` operation invokes, or not, its continuation directly inside `bind`, so there is no possibility of it being invoked more than once.

+Monads like List cannot be supported.
+These monads explicitly call their continuations multiple times inside `bind`.

+Then there are monads like State that store their continuations, building up a combined continuation that is invoked later, after `bind` has returned, under the control of some other code.
+This kind of monad is supported with the caveat that the resulting continuation may only be invoked at most once.

 ## Expected

 See [`test_expected.cpp`](test_expected.cpp) for three different ways to compose